otrv4/otrv4/otrv4.md

 If the instance tag in the message is not the instance tag you are currently using, ignore the message.

-If version 3 is not allowed, ignore this message.
+If version 3 is not allowed:

+   * Ignore this message.

 Otherwise: